 It is a very comfortable and luxurious tent city is waiting for you to make your visit wonderful.
-Unlike traditional hotels, stay at these tents will be a memorable experience for the visitors.
+Unlike traditional hotels, stay in these tents will be a memorable experience for the visitors.

 Shreshtha Bharat Bhavan

 Located near the statue.
 A luxury hotel that provides you amazing service and a beautiful view of the Narmada river as well as of the statue.

 Sardar Sarovar Resort

 One of the finest resorts.
 You can get all types of facilities such as a swimming pool, spa along with your stay.

 At the time of writing this article, the entry ticket only to the Statue of Unity without the viewer’s gallery is Rs 150 for adults and Rs 90 for children between the age of 3 and 15 years.
 The ticket with the viewer’s gallery is Rs 380 for adults and Rs 230 for children.